scribe-security/docs/docs/valint/generic.md

 > For CycloneDX and Sarif Tools, tool information is taken from the format tool section.

-### Customizing you evidence
+### Tailoring Evidence Metadata
-By default Valint autodetects the predicate type for a set of tools, see table below.
+The customization options enable you to tailor the evidence generation process according to your specific needs, tools, or formats.

 * `--predicate-type`: Customize the predicate type of the evidence, which must be a valid URI.
 * `--compress`: Can be used to sign the compress file before attaching it to evidence.